 Artistic depth, technical superiority and remarkable sense of tonal color are the trademarks of the young German pianist Jamina Gerl, who is among the most promising talents of her generation.
 She has garnered no less than 14 awards at national and international music competitions at home and abroad.
 Born in Bonn, she was accepted as a full student at the Cologne Hochschule für Musik und Tanz at the age of only 15.
 After completing her degree in instrumental performance under Professor Roswitha Gediga, she became a student of Russian-born pianist and conductor Eduard Zilberkant, continuing her academic studies with a full scholarship at the University of Alaska in the United States.

-Competition triumphs and increasing concert engagements soon took her to Great Britain, America, Italy, Switzerland, China and Japan.
-They led her to renowned festivals such as the Ruhr Piano Festival, Mosel-Musikfestival, Schleswig-Holstein Musik Festival, Bayreuth Easter Festival, Beethovenfest Bonn and to prestigious venues such as the New York Steinway Hall, Carnegie Hall, Tonhalle Düsseldorf, Beethoven-Haus Kammermusiksaal, Illsley Ball Nordstrom Recital Hall Seattle, Sichuan Conservatory Concert Hall and Munetsugu Hall Nagoya.
+Active concert engagements soon took Jamina Gerl to Great Britain, America, Italy, Switzerland, China and Japan.
+They led her to renowned festivals such as the Ruhr Piano Festival, Mosel-Musikfestival, Schleswig-Holstein Musik Festival, Bayreuth Easter Festival, Beethovenfest Bonn and to prestigious venues such as New York’s Steinway Hall, Carnegie Hall, Tonhalle Düsseldorf, Illsley Ball Nordstrom Recital Hall in Seattle and Munetsugu Hall in Nagoya.
 Radio and TV recordings were produced in cooperation with mdr, WDR, DLF and Deutschlandfunk Kultur.

 Most recently her debut CD "Wanderer" (TYXart) was broadcast worldwide on the radio and gained international recognition among experts through numerous reviews from Europe, USA and Canada.
 In addition, the CD was presented in special features at WDR, Hessischer Rundfunk, klassikaraadio Estonia, as well as in Kulturradio rbb and was named CD of the Day (ORF), CD of the Week (Klassik-heute) and Recommendation of the Month (FONO FORUM).
 The following CD (Grand Piano) with world premiere recordings of the German composer Ferdinand Pfohl was nominated for three categories at the German music award "Opus Klassik 2020": "World premiere recording of the year", "Solo recording" and "Young artist".